 Games at Interbet.co.za

-Looking at the lottery UK 49s Lunch Time Draw, players can bet on only the bonus ball, pick 1, 2, 3 or 4 balls.
-This isn’t going to pull in a mega jackpot but does increase the odds on winnings something.
-Greece Powerball, Irish Afternoon Draw, South Africa Powerball, Mauritius Draw and Russia’s Goslotto Morning D are the other five draws to bet on.
-There are on options how much you want to bet ranging from Rand 5 dollars up to Rand 200, and a “use bonus bet” which I’m still not sure what that means.
+Looking at the lottery UK 49s Lunch Time Draw, players can bet on only the bonus ball, pick 1, 2, 3, or 4 balls.
+This isn’t going to pull in a mega jackpot but does increase the odds of winnings something.
+Greece Powerball, Irish Afternoon Draw, South Africa Powerball, Mauritius Draw, and Russia’s Goslotto Morning D are the other five draws to bet on.
+There are no options for how much you want to bet ranging from Rand 5 dollars up to Rand 200, and a “use bonus bet” which I’m still not sure what that means.
 This site is very confusing.